factorhouse/kafka-local/README.md

 # Run a local SASL Kafka Cluster with Docker Compose

-This repository contains configuration to run a locak, SASL authenticated 3-node Kafka (v2.5.0) Cluster.
+This repository contains configuration to run a local, SASL authenticated 3-node Kafka (v2.5.0) Cluster.

 ## Prerequisites

-Our local cluster runs with Docker Compose, so you will need to [install Docker](https://www.docker.com/).
+The local cluster runs with Docker Compose, so you will need to [install Docker](https://www.docker.com/).

 ## Cluster Actions